pypr/pysph/docs/source/tutorial/circular_patch.rst

 Next in the code are two functions called ``exact_solution`` and ``get_circular_patch``.
-The former produces an exact solution for comparison, the latter looks like
+The former produces an exact solution for comparison, the latter looks like:

 .. code-block:: python